Etcetera-Agency/n8n-discord-bot/n8nTasks/Task11_DayOffHandler.md

 - When the user selects `"Nothing"`, skip calendar writes and mark the step complete.
 - Mark the corresponding survey step (`day_off_thisweek` or `day_off_nextweek`) as completed.
 - Choose response template based on whether zero, one, or many dates were provided and whether the command targeted this week or next week.
+- Format dates in responses using a helper that outputs `DD MMMM YY`.
 - Any calendar failure returns the generic error message.

 ### Input Variants